thejoltjoker/flightlog-submit/README.md

 # Flightlog Submit

-> Docker container for automatically uploading tracklogs to FlightLog
+> Docker container for automatically uploading tracklogs to Flightlog

 Flightlog Submit is a Docker container that automates the process of uploading tracklogs to Flightlog.
 This repository provides all the necessary files and configurations to get you up and running quickly.